sebfisch/java-data/content/docs/features/recordpatterns.md

 introducing pattern variables `r`, `g`, and `b` which are bound to the values of the corresponding record fields `red`, `green`, and `blue` of the matched `RGBColor` value.

-We include an unreachable default branch to satisfy the compiler.

 The ability to deconstruct records directly inside a pattern is also useful to simplify the definitions